Santimaestre/git-flow-exercise-final/walkthrough/1-setup.md

 ## :running: Activities

-Follow along with the activities below to get yourself ready for the rest of the walkthrough.
+Follow along with the activities below to get yourself ready for the rest of the walkthrough. [ Example ]

 ### 1 - Fork a Source Repository